avinash201199/Python-projects-/README.md

-# Are you excited to contribute to Python Projects under Hacktoberfest2021? 😍
+# Are you excited to contribute to Python Projects  😍